 I loaded a roll of Shanghai GP3, which has terrible reviews.
 That review said it curled a lot after self-developing.
 I did not find that at all.
 I quite liked it and would buy more.
 Here are my test shots, taken around Tokyo Station and my local park.

 The position of the viewfinder on top of the camera made it much easier to get the duck photos.
-I have not tried a Rolleiflex, but I am very happy with this holiday purchase and have already loaded it with a fresh film.
+I have not tried a Rolleiflex, but I am very happy with this holiday purchase.